 Donald L. “Dinger” LaMora, 69, of Norfolk

-NORFOLK, New York (WWNY) - Arrangements for Donald L. “Dinger” LaMora, 69, a resident of 13 Hepburn Street, Norfolk, are incomplete at this time with the Buck Funeral Home in Norfolk.
-Mr. LaMora passed away Tuesday morning at the Massena Rehabilitation and Nursing Center after a brief stay.
-A complete obituary will be available when finalized.
-The Buck Funeral Home in Norfolk is serving the family of Donald L. “Dinger” LaMora.
+NORFOLK, New York (WWNY) - Services for Donald L. “Dinger” LaMora, 69, a resident of 13 Hepburn Street, Norfolk, will be held privately for the family.
+Mr. LaMora passed away peacefully Tuesday morning, April 4, 2023 at Massena Rehabilitation and Nursing Center, Massena, after a brief stay.
+Dinger is survived by a brother, Thomas LaMora and his companion Karen Brown, Winthrop and two sisters, Janice DeShane and Bonnie LaFay, both of Norfolk as well as several nieces and nephews.
+Dinger was pre-deceased by his parents Lloyd and Verda and two brothers, Lloyd and William.

+Born in Potsdam, NY on September 15, 1953 to the late Lloyd and Verda Burnap LaMora, he graduated from Norwood-Norfolk High School and went on to serve in the Army from 1972-1979.
+After his service time he worked for the Town of Norfolk in the Highway Department for over 30 years.
+In his free time, Dinger enjoyed chicken BBQ’s and traveling around to different restaurants.
+He also enjoyed sports and watching wildlife.
+Memorial donations in Dinger’s memory can be made to the Norfolk Rescue Squad or Norfolk Fire Department.
+Memories and condolences may be shared online at www.buckfuneralhome.com .

 Copyright 2023 WWNY.
 All rights reserved.